Tossing and turning?

 Tip #5 Follow the same routine

 Try to keep the same sleep and wake schedule every day—including weekends.
-This helps your body get into a routine.
+Keeping a consistent schedule helps your body get into a routine.
 People who get up and go to bed at different times each day are more likely to have sleep problems.

-Tip #6 Avoid taking naps if you are experiencing sleep problems
+Tip #6 Avoid naps if you experience sleep problems

 Tip #7 Avoid going to bed too hungry or too full